ModeratelyAware/SnakeProject/README.md

 ## Fun things

-I used bit shifting in the renderer I created to allow for setting the background color of a char, this was actually very interesting because the attributes are stored in a single short.
+I used bit shifting in the renderer I created to allow for setting the background color of a char, the native console code uses a single short to facilitate all of the char's attributes.